shalommmitz/Junior_High_Robotics_Course/README.md

 ## Course Overview

-The course was givven multiple years to 7th, 8th and 9th graders at the i[Ofek Gifted school](http://projects.jerusalemfoundation.org/education/education/ofek-school-for-gifted-children.aspx), located at Jerusalem, Israel.
+The course was given multiple years to 7Th, 8Th and 9Th graders at the i[Ofek Gifted school](http://projects.jerusalemfoundation.org/education/education/ofek-school-for-gifted-children.aspx), located at Jerusalem, Israel.
 This course teaches the following

 - The basic principles of electricity (Ohm's law and related terms)
 - The basic principles of electronics, including use of multi-meter
 - Reading electronics schematics
 - Design of PCBs
-- Soldering and trouble-shooting electronic circuites
+- Soldering and trouble-shooting electronic circuits
 - Basic Python skills